Hotel HSM Atlantic Park Hotel

 Revellers, welcome to one of the best party destinations in the Mediterranean.
 Think themed events, karaoke bellowing from bars, foam fiestas and VIP nights at the best clubs in Magaluf - you’re in for the time of your life.
 There’s even a drinking spot dedicated to the American box office hit ‘Coyote Ugly’ when you fancy a dance on the bar!
 And that’s just its after-dark scene.
 Your days are just as impressive, with Daiquiri Palace cooling you down with its 20 different flavoured slush cocktails.
 That’s before you head on Magaluf’s famous sunset booze cruise.

 After all that late-night fun, you’ll be looking for somewhere relaxing to recover.
-Luckily for you, Magaluf is blessed with a stunning stretch of coastline featuring soft, white sand and swaying palm trees.
-You can pick the perfect spot on the beach and dose up on vitamin D while catching some much-needed Z’s.
+Luckily for you, Magaluf holidays are blessed with stunning coastlines featuring soft, white sand and swaying palm trees.
+You can pick the perfect spot on the beach and top up your vitamin D while catching some much-needed Z’s.
 Or try any of the great watersports available to you, such as jet skis and paragliding.

 Not to mention its calm, shallow Mediterranean waters are a magnet for families.
 And with a promenade bursting with buckets and spades, as well as inflatables and ice cream shacks, your mini holidaymakers are set for endless splash-filled fun.